lis526scenariod2017/IL-in-Canada/ontheweb.md

 Twitter seems to be the preferred social media platform in the LIS community.
 We suggest browsing the [#infolit](https://twitter.com/search?q=%23infolit&src=tyah) and [#informationliteracy](https://twitter.com/hashtag/informationliteracy?src=hash) hashtags for contacts.
 Otherwise, the following Twitter accounts are active and contain relevant information regarding IL:

-* [Cara Bradley](https://twitter.com/carabradley17) - teaching and Learning Librarian at the University of Regina
+* [Cara Bradley](https://twitter.com/carabradley17) - Teaching and Learning Librarian at the University of Regina